src-d/blog/content/post/review-programs-with-graphs.md

 source: poster of the paper at ICLR 2018
 {{% /caption %}}

-*VarMisuse* is “fill-in the box” for variable name: predict if one of the existing variables can be used in a given slot.
+*VarMisuse* is “fill-in box” for variable name: predict if one of the existing variables can be used in a given slot.

-Single variable is “blanked out” from the graph by adding a *synthetic node.* The model is asked to predict the originally used variable, out of the all known vars used.
+A single variable is “blanked out” from the graph by adding a *synthetic node.* The model is asked to predict the originally used variable, out of the all known vars used.

-This task is different from seemingly close “code completion” task, as it deals only with variables and in “mostly complete” programs.
+This task is different from the seemingly close “code completion” task, as it deals only with variables and in “mostly complete” programs.

 Training for this task is a bit more involved: